guidobouman/thesis/Documents/Thesis/Thesis.markdown

 Brute forcing, calculating all possible outcomes and trying them one by on.
 Distributed computing, linking processing power.
 Folding at home, Dutch power cows

+A conclusion you can draw from this is that computer is meant for linear tasks, where humans are way bette at doing the non lrinear

 federated data exchange > plug in federated data